 Shiseido is now diversifying employee work styles by combining remote and in-office work.

-Through continuous efforts and new challenges, the Company aims to achieve the goal of “work as part of a fulfilling life” to sustain both employees’ health and their personal growth.
+Through continuous efforts and new challenges, we aim to achieve to sustain both employees’ health and their personal growth.

 Achieving a work-life balance enables employees to use their newly created time to play active roles in society.
 Shiseido believes this not only leads to employee growth but also enhances the Company’s performance and its corporate value.
 To accommodate employees' lifestyles and help them advance their careers regardless of life events, such as childcare and family care, the Company has introduced a more fulfilling system above the standards currently provided by law.
 The Shiseido Group in Japan stipulates equal treatment for employees with same-sex and opposite-sex partners since 2017.
 Common-law and same-sex couples are also eligible for support provided to employees who are raising children or caring for families as detailed below.

-Childcare leave: Shiseido employees may take maternity leave in excess of the legally required minimum for up to a total of five years during the period until their child turns three years of age.
-Employees are eligible to use the system three times for the same child under special circumstances.
+Shiseido employees may take maternity leave in excess of the legally required minimum for up to a total of five years during the period until their child turns three years of age.
+Employees are eligible to use the system up to two times for any reason if their child is less than one year old, and they can apply beyond the second time under special circumstances.
 No wages will be paid by the Company to employees during childcare leave.
 However, employees receive childcare leave benefits through employment insurance.
 Shiseido has a communication system called the Childcare Plan which allows female employees to confirm with their supervisors the process from pregnancy onward to return to their workplace.
 This plan, intended to facilitate employees’ smooth return to work, reduces anxiety about pregnancy, childbirth, and childcare, and is also a means to share information when a supervisor changes.

 Support plans listed below are intended not only for the family members of employees but also the families of their partners.